 If a school bus is stopped to pick up or let out passengers with the stop arm and signal lights activated, drivers must stop whether the bus is oncoming or you are behind the bus.

 Vehicles shall not proceed until the bus has completely let out or picked up all passengers and started moving.

-Last year, a B.C. bus driver raised the alarm after many near misses involving careless drivers.
+A B.C. bus driver raised the alarm after many near misses involving careless drivers.
 A reporter from CTV went for a ride along with the driver and showed us some of the close calls.